josemf/express-gateway-plugin-errors/README.md

 ```

 A PR is pending approval in `express-gateway` that is required to enable all features for this plugin.
 So until it's approved you can install a custom `express-gateway` from my repo fork: https://github.com/josemf/express-gateway.

-## Why

-This plugin serves three different app development requirements that occur very often in API development and composition:

-* It's required every response from the gateway is in JSON format;
-* We need to format errors in a unified way, even if we're composing from different sets of API backends, that report errors in different formats
-* Error messages should be enforced by the backend—in this scenario the app is dumb and just notifies whatever error message the API gateway sends.

 ## Quick start